christinezyang/christinezyang.github.io/_posts/2022-01-17-buck-fig-finance.md

   <img alt="meme 6" src="../images/images/memes/meme-crying-financial-statements.jpg" width=300>
 </p>

----

 [^1]: I believe BOW has a (relatively) high acceptance rate.
 [^2]: Where I was at, credit trading desks were highly sought after.
 [^3]: Many remarked, "at least it's better than investment banking hours!", as if almost everything weren't better than a 90-hour work week...
-So it's a meaningless statement.
+So it seems like a meaningless statement.